pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 ## Using It

-If you're using wireguard-go you'll want to run it in a seperate terminal before running the `setup.sh` script.
+If you're using wireguard-go you'll want to run it in a separate terminal before running the `setup.sh` script.
 This command tells wireguard-go to create a new wireguard interface called wg0.